How it Works

-Change your world to creative mode (opening the in-game menu, enabling cheats, and changing your personal game mode to creative), if you are not in creative mode already.
+Change your world to creative mode (open the in-game menu, enable cheats, and change your personal game mode to creative), if you are not in creative mode already.

 You can also use the Mixed Reality viewer (Windows 10) to put creations in the classroom – or anywhere!

 - When putting data into the 3D export window you can only use positive numbers

 - You will get an exported ,glb file.
 This means you must have a program that can open a .glb file